vanderbilt-design-studio/scheduler/README.md

 such that sum(xe for e in delta(v)) <= 1 // No vertex can have more than one adjacent edge
           xe binary
 ```
-Which can be extended to include weights on edges that should be selected first.
+Which can be extended to include weights on edges that should be selected first (or in the context of this problem, you could set delta(some shift) to be higher so that shift would be occupied first, or some edges in delta(mentor) to indicate which shift(s) the mentor would prefer to have.